Peach Upside-Down Cake

-- Coat the bottom and sides of a 10-inch round baking dish or cast iron skillet with 3 tablespoons of the butter.
-Sprinkle evenly with the brown sugar.
-Arrange the peach slices in a single layer, covering the bottom of the pan.
-If you're feeling artistic, arrange them in a nice pattern.
+- Arrange the peach slices in a single layer, covering the bottom of the pan.
+(This should take more than one 15 oz. can) If you're feeling artistic, arrange them in a nice pattern.
 Set aside.

 - Sift together the flour, baking powder and salt.
 Set aside.